Frequently Asked Questions

 I have not taken many science courses, but I am interested in the environment/conservation and am considering this as a career or for graduate school.
 Should I still apply?

 Yes!
 We do hope that students have a basic understanding of ecological principles.
 This could come from classroom, volunteer or personal learning experiences.
 We are looking for students who are motivated to dive into research and investigate issues in conservation.
+At DDCSP UM, we explore connections between conservation and social justice, so any coursework that will allow you to positively contribute to such discussions is beneficial.

 Do I need to have field (outdoor) experience to be accepted?